Nima Hejazi

 I am an assistant professor in the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 Prior to this, I was an NSF Mathematical Sciences Postdoctoral Research Fellow, working on causal inference and machine learning applied to problems with complex study designs, especially vaccine efficacy trials.
 I obtained my PhD in biostatistics from UC Berkeley, where I worked on non-/semi-parametric estimation and causal inference for continuous-valued exposures and on mediation analysis.
 In that time, I was on the founding core development team of the tlverse project, an open-source software ecosystem for targeted learning, and I was lucky to enjoy diverse scientific collaborations with the Fred Hutchinson Cancer Center, the Bill and Melinda Gates Foundation, and Netflix Research.

-My research interests combine causal inference and machine learning, aiming to formulate robust, efficient, and assumption-lean methods for statistical inference from a translational perspective, tailoring these to specific questions and issues arising in collaborative science.
-Broadly, I am motivated by methodological topics from non- and semi-parametric (or model-agnostic) inference and corresponding efficiency theory, high-dimensional inference, (targeted) loss-based estimation, the handling of biased sampling procedures, and adaptive experimental designs.
-While I maintain diverse scientific interests, I have recently been captivated by problems, both statistical and substantive, that arise in the study of infectious diseases and in their epidemiology.
-I am also deeply interested in high-performance statistical computing and in the development of open-source software for the promotion of reproducibility, transparency, and “data analytic hygiene” in the practice of applied statistics and statistical data science.
+My research interests lie primarily in unifying statistical methodology for causal inference and machine learning under the central aim of developing efficient and robust, assumption-lean inferential techniques tailored for the applied sciences.
+Broadly speaking, I am often motivated by methodological topics from non- and semi-parametric inference (that is, from an assumption-lean or model-agnostic perspective), high-dimensional inference, applications of (targeted or minimum) loss-based estimation, corrections for the usage of biased sampling procedures, and the design of adaptive experiments.
+While my applied science interests are diverse, I have recently been captivated by problems that commonly arise in the study of infectious diseases and in their epidemiology, including clinical trials of these.
+I am also deeply interested in high-performance statistical computing and open-source software development to promote reproducibility, transparency, and data analysis “hygiene” in applied statistics and statistical data science.

 Interests

-• causal machine learning and causal inference, missing data
+• causal machine learning and model-free causal inference

 • statistical computing and reproducible data science